 \section{Numerical results}

 This section evaluates the performance of the proposed STAR-RIS-assisted ISAC framework through Monte Carlo numerical simulations.
-The objective is to assess the achievable communication-sensing tradeoff and to quantify the benefits of jointly optimizing beamforming weights, metasurface coefficients, and element partitioning.
+The objective is to assess the achievable communication-sensing trade-off and to quantify the benefits of jointly optimizing beamforming weights, metasurface coefficients, and element partitioning.
 To this end, the proposed design is compared with several benchmark schemes representing different modeling assumptions and levels of optimization capability.
-Specifically, the following benchmark schemes are considered for performance evaluation.
+Specifically, the following benchmark schemes are considered.

 \begin{enumerate}